innusource/below/site/content/components/alerts.md

       New comment
     </div>
     <div class="alert-description">
-      You have been mentioned in a comment.
+      You have been mentioned in a comment
     </div>
   </div>
 </details>